scottransom/presto/README.md

 And if you find anything with it, it would be great if you would cite either my thesis or whichever of the three papers listed above is appropriate.

-Also note that many people are now citing software using the ASCL: [PRESTO is there!](https://www.ascl.net/1107.017).
+Also note that many people are now also citing software using the ASCL, in addition to the relevant papers: [PRESTO is there!](https://www.ascl.net/1107.017).

 Thanks!